Compare the Best Manufacturing ERP Software

 Certain investments have the power to transform a business.
 A key piece of equipment, an outstanding advertising campaign or a new location can all lead to periods of revolutionary growth.
 When selected carefully, enterprise resource planning (ERP) software has the potential to be one of those investments.

-ERP software is designed to offer a single unified platform that brings together every key function of a business.
-From management accounting to inventory control to customer relations to human resources, ERP integrates many of the most important business functions into a single package and allows management and employees alike to view critical data and perform crucial functions through a single platform.
+ERP software is designed to offer a single unified platform that brings together every key function of a manufacturing or distribution business.
+From management accounting to inventory control to customer relations to human resources, ERP integrates many of the most important and complex business functions into a single system and allows management and employees alike to view critical data and perform crucial functions through a single platform.

 An ERP suite is a substantial investment for any business, and best practices demand that the ERP software selection process be rigorous and thorough.
 However, there are so many factors in play when choosing an ERP system that it can be daunting to choose the right one.
 The history of business is full of cautionary tales of businesses that suffered severe damage from poorly-implemented ERP software — the kind of self-inflicted wound from which it can be difficult to recover.